 Allow your clients to make a deposit or use a payment plan with WooCommerce Deposits.
 This is a great option if your clients pay over time or if you require an up-front payment before delivering your services.

 Do you offer maintenance plans or service subscriptions?
 Automate recurring payments and avoid the hassle of billing every week, month, or year with WooCommerce Subscriptions.
 Your clients can also upgrade or downgrade their plan without any effort on your end.

 If you sell experiences, book accommodations, or make appointments with your clients, WooCommerce offers several extensions that were built just for you.

-WooCommerce Bookings – Add an easy-to-use booking calendar and allow your clients and customers to pay directly on your site.
+WooCommerce Bookings adds a booking calendar that allows your clients and customers to pay directly on your site.
 You can block off dates that aren’t available, set a minimum and maximum number of participants, and even offer discounts for certain days or for large groups.
 Send out reminders that help reduce no-shows and allow customers to cancel their appointment online.

 If you’re a home inspector, for example, you can use this extension to allow your customers to book appointments based on your schedule.
-Use WooCommerce Deposits to collect a fee up-front, and then send a reminder to your customer 24 hours before their appointment.
+Use WooCommerce Deposits to collect a fee upfront, and then send a reminder to your customer 24 hours before their appointment.
 You can even make valuable information like warranties available to your customers through their dashboard.

 If you’re a consultant, your clients can easily book sessions with you based on your schedule, and reschedule if something comes up on their end.
 The possibilities are endless!